squared-studio/maverickOne/document/rtl/instr_launcher.md

 ## Description

 The instr_launcher module manages the instructions heading for execution.
-It temporarily store instructions, checks register availability, and launches them for execution avoiding hazzards.
+It temporarily stores instructions, checks register availability, and launches them for execution while avoiding hazards.

 <br>**This file is part of squared-studio:maverickOne**
 <br>**Copyright (c) 2025 squared-studio**